- Antigua and Barbuda Citizenship by Investment (Amendment) Act 2016

 - Citizenship by Investment (Amendment) Regulations 2013

 The Regulations regarding Citizenship by Investment in Antigua and Barbuda are contained in Section 6 of the Citizenship by Investment Act, 2014.
-These provisions allow the government to operate a program under which citizenship is granted to persons who qualify under criteria set by parliamentary decision.
+These provisions allow the government to operate a programme under which citizenship is granted to persons who qualify under criteria set by parliamentary decision.

-The Citizenship by Investment Program (CIP) requires a person to make a significant economic contribution to the Country.
+The Citizenship by Investment Programme (CIP) requires a person to make a significant economic contribution to the Country.
 In exchange, and subject to stringent application procedures, including thorough background checks, the applicants and their families are granted citizenship.
 To qualify for citizenship, the primary applicant must be over 18 years of age, meet the application requirements and select one of the following three investment options;

 - A contribution to the National Development Fund (NDF) of a minimum non-refundable amount of US$200,000.
 Until 31st October 2019, there is a Limited Time Offer (LTO); The threshold for the National Development Fund (NDF) option has been reduced by %50; from US$200,000 to US$100,000 for a family of up to four persons, and from US$250,000 to US$125,000 for a family of five and over. **